 Doodle

-To delete a word from a trie, first check whether the word exists in the trie.
+To delete a string from a trie, first check whether the string exists in the trie.
 If not, the method can return.
-The same as insertion, loop through each character in the word.
-A pointer node starts from root.
-If the character is not in the node‘s children, the method returns directly.
-Otherwise, the node moves to the child node.
-When the node is at the last character of the word, mark the node‘s isEnd to be false.
+Otherwise, you start at root and loop through each character in the string.
+If the character is in the node’s children’s key set, move on to the child node.
+When the node has the last character of the string, mark the node’s isEnd to be false.
+The string is still in the trie, but unsearchable.

 Java